anoma/nspec/docs/tutorial/engines/index.juvix.md

     Note that the `GreeterEnvironment` has a non-trivial state type;
     also,
-    the pattern behind the naming for `GreetingEngineEnvironments` is that we are implementing the _greeting_-protocol and that the type `GreetingEngineEnvironments`
+    the pattern behind the naming for `GreetingEngineEnvironment` is that we are implementing the _greeting_-protocol and that the type `GreetingEngineEnvironment`
     embeds all possible engine environments needed for the greeting-protocol.

-    Once we have defined the type `GreetingEngineEnvironments`, we can finally form sets of engine environments.
+    Once we have defined the type `GreetingEngineEnvironment`, we can finally form sets of engine environments.

     ```juvix
-    GreetingEngineSet : Type := Set GreetingEngineEnvironments;
+    GreetingEngineSet : Type := Set GreetingEngineEnvironment;

     greeting :  GreeteeMessage := Greeting@ {
       yoursTruly := Left "John"